stevebak4/Project-3/README.md

-project3
+# Project title: Time Series Forecasting, Anomaly Detection, and Compression using LSTM and Autoencoder Models

 Stefanos Baklavas: 1115201700093

 Alexia Topalidou: 1115201600286

-Question A: Time Series Prediction using LSTM (Long Short-Term Memory) Model
+## Question A: Time Series Prediction using LSTM (Long Short-Term Memory) Model

 Initially, for each time series, we train the model and make predictions for the specific time series.
 Once this process is completed, the model trained with all time series is loaded and we make again predictions for each time series.
 Program: forecast.py
 Run: ./forecast.py

-Question B:  Anomaly detection in time series usnig Autoencoder model
+## Question B:  Anomaly detection in time series usnig Autoencoder model

 An autoencoder model compresses the time series dataset and attempts to reconstruct it, identifying anomalies that cause issues in the reconstruction based on a threshold we set.